chyavan-mc/STA-380/Solutions.md

 Term_inter = intersect(Terms(DTM_test_s), colnames(pre_pca_1))
 ```

-running PCA using our training document term matrix, using the
+By running PCA using our training document term matrix, using the
-vocabulary intersection as columns. we will fit naive bayes
+vocabulary intersection as columns, we will fit Naive Bayes.

 ``` r
 mycorpus = text_data_preprocess('./Data/ReutersC50/C50train/')